The SISMIQ Architecture

 ❖ Problem

-Local heuristics for identity recovery may function in isolated systems, but they fail to compose reliably across distributed, multi-team, or multi-environment architectures.
+Local heuristics for identity recovery may function in isolated systems but become fragile across distributed, multi-team, or multi-environment architectures.
 As systems scale, conflicting assumptions and accumulated drift make identity reconciliation increasingly fragile.

 ❖ Architectural Response

-SISMIQ formalizes identity continuity as an architectural concern rather than a collection of local heuristics, enabling consistent behavior across distributed components and heterogeneous compute environments.
+SISMIQ formalizes identity continuity as a system-level architectural responsibility, enabling consistent behavior across distributed components and heterogeneous compute environments.

 ❖ Problem